chanakaHetti/crud-operation-next/README.md

-# NextJS 14 - Practice
+# NextJS 14 - Practice with caching

 This is a NextJS application with proper handling caching.